 - The earmold is easy to handle and clean.

 - Different color options are available

-In-the-Ear (ITE): These are commonly recommendedfor adults and teenage children.
-ITE style hearing aids use larger batteries which can power a bigger receiver, which is a good option for people with severe hearing loss.
+In-the-Ear (ITE): These are commonly recommended for adults and teenage children.
+ITE-style hearing aids use larger batteries that can power a bigger receiver, which is a good option for people with severe hearing loss.